CEA-COSMIC/pysap-etomo/README.rst

 Installation instructions
 =========================

-As of v0.0.6 of pysap, this plugin can be installed via
+See pysap documentation for more informations about the install options.
+As of v0.0.6 of pysap, the following will install only what is necessary (from pysap setup.py directly):

-``pip install pysap --nosparse2D --only=pysap-etomo``
+``python setup.py install --nosparse2d --only=pysap-etomo``

-The ``--nosparse2D`` option is not mandatory, but the C++ Sparse2D library is not used in this plugin.

 Special Installations
 =====================